willswats/react-weather/README.md

 ## General Information

-This project uses the One Call 1.0 API from [openweathermap.org](https://openweathermap.org) to fetch data and then display it to the user.
+This project is built with React and it uses the One Call 1.0 API from [openweathermap.org](https://openweathermap.org) to fetch the data.

 I built this project to further my understanding of API's, furthermore, I now have a better understanding of `fetch`, `async`, `await`, and Promises.